-One of the driving forces behind studying Carrollian field theories \cite{basu2018dynamical, Bagchi:2016bcd, bagchi2019field, Banerjee:2020qjj, Islam:2023rnc, Mehra:2023rmm, Bagchi:2019clu} was the tantalizing property of infinite number of space-time symmetry generators.
-Hence a pertinent question in these lines should be: \textit{what happens to the infinite number of supertranslation symmetry generators in presence of interactions?} In this article, we address this in a couple of ways: (i) by directly verifying the supertranslation Ward identities for higher point functions at loop level, and (ii) by studying a renormalization group (RG) flow towards the infra-red (IR).
-The later procedure has been tailor-made to suit Carroll backgrounds.
-In particular, lowering of the energy has been kept decoupled from spatial scaling.
+One of the driving forces behind studying Carrollian field theories \cite{basu2018dynamical, Bagchi:2016bcd, bagchi2019field, Banerjee:2020qjj, Islam:2023rnc, Mehra:2023rmm, Bagchi:2019clu} was the tantalizing property of an infinite number of space-time symmetry generators.
+Hence, a pertinent question along these lines should be: \textit{what happens to the infinite number of supertranslation symmetry generators in the presence of interactions?} In this article, we address this in a couple of ways: (i) by directly verifying the supertranslation Ward identities for higher-point functions at loop level, and (ii) by studying a renormalization group (RG) flow towards the infrared (IR).
+The latter procedure has been tailor-made to suit Carroll backgrounds.
+In particular, lowering of the energy is kept decoupled from spatial scaling.
 This procedure manifestly keeps the supertranslation symmetries non-anomalous.

 The article is organized as follows.
-In section \ref{sec2}, we briefly review the kinematical space-time symmetry generators of a flat Carrollian manifold and how the global part of these symmetries, including the conformal ones constrain the two point functions.
-In the next section \ref{sec3} we introduce the Carrollian scalar action.
-After briefly reviewing existing results from canonical quantization, we discuss the generic features of the spectrum of such a theory and the effect of the ultra-locality on entanglement structure of energy eigenstates.
-In section \ref{sec4} we carry out lowest order loop calculation in perturbative quantization of the Carrollian scalar in 3 and and 4 dimensions respectively.
+In section \ref{sec2}, we briefly review the kinematical space-time symmetry generators of a flat Carrollian manifold and how the global parts of these symmetries, including the conformal ones, constrain the two-point functions.
+In section \ref{sec3}, we introduce the Carrollian scalar action.
+After briefly reviewing existing results from canonical quantization, we discuss the generic features of the spectrum of such a theory and the effect of ultralocality on the entanglement structure of energy eigenstates.
+In section \ref{sec4} we carry out the lowest order loop calculation in perturbative quantization of the Carrollian scalar field in three and four dimensions, respectively.
 The results include renormalization of the mass and supertranslation Ward identities of correlation functions.
-In section \ref{sec5} we introduce an RG program suited for scalar Carrollian theory and study RG flow.
-We find a new fixed point in the small dimensional parameter sub-space for both the theories in $d=3$ and $d=4$.
-In Section \ref{conclusions}, we conclude alluding a number of interesting studies worth investigating in near future.
+In section \ref{sec5}, we introduce an RG program suited for scalar Carrollian theory and study RG flow.
+We find a new fixed point in the small dimensional parameter subspace for the theories in $d=3$ and $d=4$.
+We conclude in section \ref{conclusions}, alluding to a number of interesting studies worth investigating in the near future.